Travel Guides

 What Elevation Causes Altitude Sickness?

-The chances of altitude sickness start at an elevation of 2,500 meters, but in general, people feel altitude sickness at an elevation of around 3,500 meters.
-In the case of the EBC trek, Namche Bazar lies at an elevation of 3,440 meters, so trekkers start suffering from altitude sickness from here.
-To avoid altitude sickness, our itinerary includes an acclimatization day at Namche Bazar.
+The chances of altitude sickness start at an elevation of 2,500 meters, but generally, people feel altitude sickness at around 3,500 meters.
+In the case of the EBC trek, Namche Bazaar lies at an elevation of 3,440 meters, so trekkers start suffering from altitude sickness from here.
+Our itinerary includes an acclimatization day at Namche Bazar to avoid altitude sickness.

 EBC Altitude Sickness